How to Use an Asthma Action Plan for Your Child

 Also give a copy to everyone who cares for your child, such as:

 - Camp counselors

 Review the plan with your child's doctor at least once every 6 months.
-If your youngster is often in the yellow zone, make sure he's taking his medicine the right way and using the correct inhaler technique.
+If your youngster is often in the yellow zone, check that he takes his medicine the right way and uses the correct inhaler technique.
 He may need to get to a higher dose to get his asthma under control.